 Funding for the experiential learning experience is for the stated period and is limited to students enrolled as OSU undergraduates at the time of application and for the term following completion of the stated period (students classified as graduate students or in Veterinary Medicine are not eligible to apply or receive an award).

 Only one award per year, per student, is allowed.

-Students may apply more than once But may not apply for the same location nor faculty mentor.
+Students may apply more than once, but may not apply for the same location or faculty mentor.

 Only students who are currently enrolled and taking classes at Oregon State as undergraduates at the time of application submission are eligible to apply.
-For questions about eligiblity requirements, please contact Penny Diebel, Assistant Dean.
+For questions about eligiblity requirements, please contact Christina Walsh, Student Engagement Coordinator.

 Interested students must complete the following:

-Complete the student information sheet and upload a current resume and cover letter.
 Your cover letter should address why you are applying, what skills and qualifications you have that make you qualified for this program, and how this internship relates to your goals.
-Submit this information no later than 11:59 p.m., TBA, 2019.
+The application deadline will be 11:59pm March 1, 2019.

-Submit inquires and question to Penny Diebel, Assistant Dean, Academic Programs.
+Submit inquires and question to Christina Walsh, Student Engagement Coordinator, Academic Programs Office.